AlexTraistaru/temaPA/README.md

 I transformed the BST into an AVL Tree through balancing operations.
 Finally, I printed the elements from level 2 of the tree.

-✅ This project illustrates how classical data structures can be integrated to simulate a real-world elimination tournament system, combining algorithmic efficiency with object-oriented design principles.